 As we all know, Greenery is the 2017 Pantone color of the year.
-We are already seeing this color to pop up in bridal fashion, and décor in the special event industry this year.
-While, the color green is nothing new, in a world that is culturally, socially and politically tumultuous, we seem to be searching for a newfound sense of connection and calmness.
+We are already seeing this color pop up in bridal fashion, and décor in the special event industry.
+While the color green is nothing new, in a world that is culturally, socially and politically tumultuous, we seem to be searching for a newfound sense of connection and calmness.
 At the root of these desires, greenery is being used to symbolize the rejuvenation and the revitalization of humanity.

 OUR INTERPRETATION: Mosaic’s New Green Linens

 While Mosaic carries a huge collection of linens in the green family, in our Spring/Summer 2017 collections we gravitated towards new patterns that play on the Pantone color Greenery.
 Earthy tones always provide re-connection to nature, and our new fabrics will work well with green florals – whether they are mossy succulents, deep saturated emeralds or eye-popping lime blooms.
 However, as per usual, Mosaic prefers a loose interpretation of design trends.

 Get Creative: 3 Ways to Design With Green Linens

 Mosaic enjoys each year watching our event community develop their own interpretations of the Pantone color of the year.
 While we have already have been working on some events that will successfully use the palette literally, we are also intrigued to watch event pros put their own spin on Greenery.
 As we explored the green theme at Mosaic, we found some fabulous new palettes that use Greenery as a foundation, but then come to life when unexpected colors are juxtaposing with the base color.
 Here are a few of our favs!